balinaanna/data-analytics-portfolio/README.md

 ##### Welcome to my Data Analytics Portfolio!
 Thanks for stopping by 👋

-Driven by curiosity, I'm combining my background in **full-stack software engineering** with new **analytical and visualization techniques** to explore how data storytelling can bridge technology, design, and human impact.
+Driven by curiosity, I'm combining my background in **full-stack software engineering** with **analytical and visualization techniques** to explore how data storytelling can bridge technology, design, and human impact.
 This portfolio is a **work in progress** - I'm continuously learning, experimenting, and expanding it through real-world data projects.

 **Languages:**